 Post-operative menisci are harder to evaluate because the two most important criteria, i.e. abnormal signal and abnormal shape, do not apply.

 Abnormal signal is no longer a reliable sign of a tear, because if there has been a suture repair, this will heal with scar tissue, which also has high signal on PD-images (figure).

 Although an uncommon finding, if there is also high signal on T2-weighted images, then you can make the diagnosis of a tear, as this is the result of synovial fluid leaking into a meniscal tear.

 Abnormal shape can be the result of partial meniscectomy.

 So you need to know what procedure was performed during arthroscopy.

-Only when you can compare with prior postoperative images, you can say if an abnormal shape is a new finding indicative of a new tear.
+Only when comparison is made with prior postoperative images, can you determine, if an abnormal shape is a new finding indicative of a new tear.

-Sometimes differation between normal post-op findings and a re-tear is not possible on conventional MR-images.
+Sometimes differentiation between normal post-op findings and a re-tear is not possible on conventional MR-images.

 Post-operative Meniscus 1